jigonzale04/jigonzale04/README.md

 ### Clinical Assistant Professor · Quantitative Methods
 ### Mitch Daniels School of Business · Purdue University

 *I help organizations turn AI and analytics into real decision-making tools.
-I teach the next generation to do the same*
+I teach the next generation to do the same.*

 </div>